Categories

 This category recognizes exceptional coverage that is earned on digital or traditional media across general, consumer and lifestyle media.
 Excludes paid content.

-Includes content intended to persuade and/or change stakeholder thinking, including speeches, opinion pieces, award entries, etc., including employee communications, financial communications, crisis/issues management or public affairs.
+This category recognizes content intended to persuade and/or change stakeholder attitudes and behavior, including speeches, opinion pieces, award entries, etc., including employee communications, financial communications, crisis/issues management or public affairs.

 These submissions should be anchored in a single piece of paid or sponsored media that should be included within the entry.
 The lead media can be supported with additional pieces of coverage and/or syndication to show additional reach, scope and impact.

-This includes securing paid placements, mentions or promotions of a product, brand or company on social media.
+This category recognizes paid placements, mentions or promotions of a product, brand or company on social media.

 Social Media & Community Management